-It also notes that it might be possible, based upon different users’ past search histories, to provide different lists of links to different searchers.
+It also notes that it might be possible, based upon different users’ past search histories, to provide different site links to different searchers.

-Beyond being number one, the first step in getting Google to show additional links from your site may be to get lots of traffic to your pages.
+Beyond being number one, the first step in getting Google to show additional site links may be to get lots of traffic to your pages.
 It’s hard to tell how much is enough, but it has to be enough for them to think that this will be a good user experience for searchers to list those pages.

 The second may be to have a core group of pages that tend to get visited more than other pages of the site – the only reason to list pages like this is if you are helping make it easier for searchers find what they may be looking for.

-When someone visits the wordpress site, there is a small identifiable core group of things that they may want to do once there.
+When someone visits the WordPress site, there is a small identifiable core group of things that they may want to do once there, which may make those pages ideal site links.
 When they visit the front page of Wikipedia or Digg, they may be interested in any number of pages.
-When you do a search for wordpress, you’ll see a list of links to additional pages under the wordpress site.
+When you do a search for WordPress, you’ll see a list of links to additional pages under the WordPress site.
 When you search for Digg or Wikipedia, you don’t.
 (Both do have second indented results, which are relevant for the search term, with a link for “more results from” those sites – but that’s not the same thing.)